 I have vowed to be a different kind of person when I go back home.
 I have vowed that, when I see tourists on the sidewalk with maps spread out in front of them, I will stop and ask if I can help with directions.
 I used to rush by these people with a smug sense of satisfaction, thinking to myself: Here in the U.S. we let you be how you are, we won’t bother you even though you are a visitor.
 Everyone is welcome here and treated the same!
 Which is to mean, ignored.
 It never occurred to me that, had I stopped to help, I might be a friendly face, a warm welcome to a country that can otherwise be cold and uninterested.

 Those people that used to be on the periphery of my life: the foreign tourists, the Indian men at work, I ignored them all because I didn’t know how to act towards them.
 I was embarrassed about how little I knew about where they were from and I didn’t want to give myself away by asking stupid questions.
 I didn’t want to risk making them feel uncomfortable so instead I made them feel invisible.
 It never occurred to me that they might feel isolated or lonely, that they might welcome the chance to tell me about themselves and their homes.

 It is so incredibly important to know what this feels like, to be a bit displaced, to stand out, to be foreign.
-Because now that I know what it feels like, I know that those people I ignored because I was too shy and unsure to ask about their lives would have likely welcomed the chance to tell me.
+Now that I know what it feels like, I know that those people I ignored, because I was too shy and unsure to ask about their lives, would have likely welcomed the chance to tell me.
 Next time I know that I’ll ask.